 These planchets are ideal for evaporating samples and using in counters.
-We stock planchets in all sizes and shapes, aluminum and stainless steel.
+We stock planchets in all sizes and shapes, aluminum, stainless steel and nickel.
 Please specify ringed or flat bottom (it is the same price).

 A planchet is a round metal disk used to evaporate samples in a laboratory setting.
 An older word for planchet is flan.
 Planchets are also referred to as blanks.
 The preparation of the planchet has varied over the years.
 In ancient times, the planchet was heated before striking because the metal that the planchets were made out of was not as hard as dies today, and the dies would have worn faster and broken sooner had the planchet not been heated to a high temperature to soften it.